 14. Montgomery Ward

-Montgomery Ward offered products similar to Sears, which was their main rival in department store sales.
+Montgomery Ward, one of the many old St. Louis department stores that are now gone, offered products similar to Sears, which was their main rival in department store sales.
 Montgomery Ward sold quality products that lasted, but did you know they are also responsible for the creation of "Rudolph the Red Nosed Reindeer" in 1939?
 Back in these days, department stores gave away items when you visited, especially around the holidays, and this coloring book created by Robert May was one of these promotional items.

 15. Scruggs Vandervoort Barney